ooni/probe/docs/source/index.rst

 2. Fool people running such tests into believing that the network is unrestricted

-*Note* that while 2) => 1) it is not true that 1) => 2) as the identification of
+**Note:** While 2) => 1) it is not true that 1) => 2) as the identification of
 such actors does not necessarily have to happen in real time.

-While our intention is to minimize the risk of users running OONI probe to be identified, this comes with a tradeoff in accuracy.
-It is therefore necessary in certain tests to trade-off fingerprintability in favour of tests accuracy.
+While our intention is to minimize the risk of users running OONI probe being identified, this comes with a trade-off in accuracy.
+It is therefore necessary in certain tests to trade-off fingerprintability in favour of test accuracy.

-This is why we divide tests based on what risk the user running it can face, allowing the user to freely choose what threat model they wish to adere to.
+This is why we divide tests based on what risk the users running them can face, allowing users to freely choose what threat model they wish to adere to.

 More developer documentation